Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read More Here.

 Just like adults, teenagers need a certain amount of sleep per night.
 In general, experts recommend that teenagers get somewhere between eight and 10 hours1 of sleep per night to function well physically and mentally.
-Not getting this amount of sleep can result in mood disorders, behavioral issues, and health problems.1
+Not getting sufficient sleep is associated with mood disorders, behavioral issues, and health problems.1

 So, how does sleep benefit teenagers specifically, and why does it seem like teens aren’t getting enough sleep?
 We’ll answer these questions and provide some tips on how to improve your teenager’s sleep habits.